doriantaing/fake-portfolio/readme.md

 # Fake portfolio

+Made by Kevin Ozdemir (UI/UX), Dorian Taing (Full stack developer) and Marques Fabien (Front developer)

 ## Installation

+Create a .env file and copy the content of the .env.example file.

+- At the root of the project

-Run `npm run setup`
+    Run `$ npm run setup`
     to install dependencies from folder front and server

-Run `npm run dev`
+    Run `$ npm run dev`
     to run both servers from front and server

 Or

+- Inside each folder (front and server)

-Run `npm install` in both folder front and server
+    Run `$ npm install` in both folder

-Run `npm run start` in front folder and Run `npm run develop` in folder server
+    Run `$ npm run start` in front folder and Run `npm run develop` in folder server